iamkalai/SNCommonLibraryFunctions/README.md

 gs.print("getAggregate:" + answer.getRowCount());
 ```

-- **getRecordCount**: Utility function that returns count of records.
+- **getCount**: Utility function that returns count of records.
 This can be used on both client and server side.

 ```javascript
 //Server side